wikimedia/jsonschema-tools/README.md

 - Auto file version generation of modified 'current' versions via a git pre-commit hook

 # Motivation
-In a event stream based architecture, schemas define a contract between the disparate producers and consumers of data.
+In a event stream based architecture, schemas define a contract between disparate producers and consumers of data.
 Thrift, Protocol Buffers, and Avro are all schema based data formats, but can be difficult to use in different settings.
-These are binary formats, and as such the schema is requried to read the data.
+These are binary formats, and as such the having schema is requried to read data.
 Distributing up to data schemas to all users of the data can be difficult, especially when those users are in different organizations.

 JSON is a ubiquitous data format, but it can be difficult to work with in strongly typed systems because of its free form nature.
 JSONSchemas can define a contract between